rol3and77/Climate_modeling/README.md

 ## 7. Installation and Execution | 실행 방법

+If you click the link at the beginning of the README.md, you will be directly connected to the website.

+If you would like to open it yourself, the method is as follows.

 It can be run on Google Colab, please refer to the README2.md.

 After running the final step, a public URL will be generated to access the dashboard.